silnrsi/font-daibannasil/documentation/source/productsite/singlepage.md

 <h2 id="about">About</h2>

 Dai Banna SIL is a Unicode font package for rendering New Tai Lue (Xishuangbanna Dai) characters.
 It includes a complete set of New Tai Lue consonants, vowels, tones, and digits, along with punctuation and other useful symbols.
-A basic set of Latin glyphs, including Arabic numerals, is also provided.
 Apart from a few New Tai Lue characters and Chinese punctuation marks, the design is the same as its predecessor, SIL Dai Banna (obsolete).

 For a different style of New Tai Lue script, see SIL’s [Nokyung](https://software.sil.org/nokyung) fonts.